 Kate said her passion and energy come from supporting direct group work and practitioner development as well as seeing the FDV sector thrive in continuous improvement, intersectionality, innovation and diversity.
 Her experience from across the ocean, and throughout Western Australia working with an Indigenous cultural lens, means she has the awareness to listen, learn, grow with and support the strengths and specific needs for the people.

-Sharon is the Executive Assistant at SFV.
+Sharon is the Office Manager at SFV.
 A native to Perth, WA, Sharon fell in love with not-for-profits whilst living in London.
 Inspired by working with vulnerable elderly people and children at underprivileged schools, Sharon quickly developed a passion for charitable work.
 This resolve stuck with her when returning to Australia, leading her to work at a Peak Body in the state of Victoria working for the prevention of Family & Domestic Violence (FDV).